How To Delete All Spotify Songs

 The lack of a bulk delete feature is certainly disappointing for some.
 Sadly enough, there aren’t any good 3rd party apps that can make this happen either.
 If you really want to get rid of all your Spotify songs, the above options are the only ones open to you.

-If you have too many songs for manual deletion, deleting an entire playlist at a time is the way to go.
-And if you haven’t organized your songs into playlists, the filters can help you delete the songs that you no longer need.
+If you have too many songs for manual deletion, removing each playlist is the best way to accomplish your goals.
+If you haven’t organized your songs into playlists, the filters can help you delete the songs that you no longer need.
 When all else fails, you can always deactivate your account and start over.